Almogavars: Border of Granada

 Almogavars also used to work for intelligence services and surveillance, which depended on the municipalities or the royal officers, and were vital to the defense of the border with the Saracens.
 The surveillance of the border was based on two fixed networks of lookouts in the mountains with good visibility, in the administration of Orihuela and another in Valencia procurement "beyond the Júcar" on the former border of kingdom of Valencia, i.e., in the area close to the line Busot – Biar.
 The mission of the Almogavar scouts was to observe possible entries of enemies and warn of this fact by smoke signals during the day and fire by night.
-These signals were transmitted from one scout to another, so that, after a little while the whole country could be warned.
+These signals were transmitted from one scout to another, so that after a while the whole country could be warned.
 Other monitoring points were located on the main roads, where the mission was to stand guard against the numerous robberies of foot traffic.
 They also guarded mountain passes and river fords, especially the Cañaveral del Segura ford, near Cieza, where the guerrillas or armies used to cross the river.

-Sometimes municipalities required services of Almogavars to track Granadian robbers, that they knew well how to spot because they knew how to be quiet when they entered a Christian land; they used to replace iron horseshoes with esparto horseshoes, which left some footprints and often unique pieces of this clothing material.
+Sometimes municipalities required services of Almogavars to track Granadian robbers, that they knew well to spot because they knew how to be quiet when they entered a Christian land; they used to replace iron horseshoes with esparto horseshoes, which left some footprints and often unique pieces of this clothing material.

-Free activities of Almogavars originated numerous diplomatic conflicts with Granada, because they didn't respect the signed peace.
+Free activities of Almogavars originated numerous diplomatic conflicts with Granada as they did not respect the signed peace.
 Valencian Almogavars were also a source of friction with the Crown of Castile, because of frequent Granadian reprisals after a raid of Valencian Almogavars, exercised against Murcian border populations, because Almogavars from Valencia or Murcia had caused damage to the neighboring territory.